14 Prime Facts About Amazon

 While an Amazon Fulfillment Center may not seem like a popular tourist destination, the company is offering the opportunity anyway.
-Four Phoenix-area warehouses are among the worldwide locations open for public viewing on certain days of the month—presumably with air conditioning.
+At least 23 warehouses in the U.S. and Canada are among the worldwide locations available for viewing on certain days of the month.
+The tour takes about an hour and lets visitors get a glimpse of the robotic sorting process that gets packages out the door—presumably with air conditioning.
 The company received criticism in 2011 for operating warehouses in excess of 100 degrees, parking ambulances outside to care for heat stroke victims.

 Danbo, the unofficial sentient shipping box mascot of Amazon Japan, is so popular among consumers that Danbo toys and other merchandise are readily available; memes featuring him in various predicaments are hugely popular.
 But Danbo (which means “corrugated cardboard”) actually originated in the pages of artist Kiyohiko Azuma’s manga work and has no overt ties to the company—though they don’t seem to mind him one bit.